“I hoped this day wouldn’t come…but I need help with an IRS audit.”

 Tip #1) Know an Audit is (Usually) Not Your Fault

-For the most part, audits by the IRS or even a state’s tax department are random.
+Firstly, for the most part, audits by the IRS or even a state’s tax department are random.
 And in even better news, the overall amount of audits have gone down.
 For example, the odds of an individual taxpayer being audited this year are 1 in 220.

 However, if you own a business, the odds of an audit increase.
 Are you self-employed and filing a Schedule C form?
 Are you a sole proprietor with a DBA or LLC?
 Unfortunately, you’re at the greatest risk of being audited through no fault of your own.
 And the chances of needing help with an IRS audit in the future increase with the more income you earn as a self-employed business owner.
 Here are the odds based on annual income: